winstonjs/winston/README.md

 ### Handling Uncaught Promise Rejections with winston

-With `winston`, it is possible to catch and log `uncaughtRejection` events from your process.
+With `winston`, it is possible to catch and log `unhandledRejection` events from your process.
 With your own logger instance you can enable this behavior when it's created or later on in your applications lifecycle: